 Put in at the old Black Rock Mill on Black Rock Road.

 Low head dam that stands just a few feet high underneath the Route 28 bridge.
 Either flood control or possibly covering a water or sewer line that runs along the road.
-Best approached from river left and taken head on.
+Best taken head on just right of center where a tongue forms.
 Expect some scraping at lower levels and a smoother ride at higher levels.

 The tumbledown ruins of a stone and mortar dam built to divert flow from the creek, across the peninsula, and into the mill at Seneca Ford (present day River Road).
 Expect it after crossing the first long, deep pool on the creek when you can see a distinct horizon line.
 You will not hear the rapid until you are almost on it.
 Easily scouted from river right, you'll want to check it out from the shore as it is a quick drop over lots of rocks.
 The locals often build a sluice out of the loose rocks in the summer for tubing.